Food planning

 Our recipe site

-Make sure to visit our Recipe site.
+Make sure to visit our recipes page.
 It’s completely possible to cook wonderful food during your entire adventure without having to lean on heavily processed options.
 There are also a fair few typical Swedish dishes if you feel like tasting some of our culinary culture.

 Durability of food items